 Risk re-enters the system at the same moment attention relaxes.
 This is not carelessness.
 It is the predictable effect of familiarity combined with pressure to resume operations.
 The interaction between isolation control and permit systems is explained in Lockout Tagout and Permit-to-Work: Where Isolation Control Fails.

-This dynamic is explored further in Why PTW Systems Fail Under Pressure and How Operational Drift Takes Hold.
+This pattern is explored further in Why PTW Systems Fail Under Pressure and How Operational Drift Takes Hold.

 Handover is Where Intent Quietly Disappears